-Scottish season in jeopardy as player breaches virus rules
+Games postponed in Scotland after breaches of virus rules

 “While this comes as a relief to all concerned, it in no way diminishes the seriousness or stupidity of the player’s actions,” the club said.

-Celtic said it would be getting in touch with every Scottish club and soccer authorities to apologize for Bolingoli’s actions.
+Celtic said it would be getting in touch with every Scottish club and soccer authorities to apologize for Bolingoli’s actions, for which he has apologized.

-The BBC reported on Tuesday that the Scottish government said it was in discussion with Celtic and governing bodies to establish the facts.
+“I have made a huge mistake,” he said.
+“I want to apologize to my manager, my teammates, the supporters, everyone at Celtic and so many others for letting them down so badly.

-“If confirmed as another serious incident within Scottish football, where protocols have been breached at the risk of wider public health,” read a government statement reported by the BBC, “then the Scottish government will have little choice but to consider whether a pause is now needed in the resumption of the game in Scotland.”
+“I am guilty of a major error of judgement.
+I know what I did was wrong and I know that I must now deal with the consequences.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports